-PubCo is a "controlled company" within the meaning of the Nasdaq rules and, as a result, qualifies for, and could elect to rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of the Nasdaq rules and, as a result, qualify for, and could elect to rely on, exemptions from certain corporate governance requirements.

 Under Nasdaq's listing rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements.
-As of March 31, 2024, Sponsor, the sole member of which is indirectly wholly owned by Mr. Richard Tzar Kai Li ("Mr. Li"), directly held 30.6% of the equity interest and 78.3% of the voting power in PubCo (not taking into account any PubCo Class A Ordinary Shares issuable upon exercise of PubCo Sponsor Warrants).
+As of March 31, 2024, Sponsor, the sole member of which is indirectly wholly owned by Mr. Richard Tzar Kai Li ("Mr. Li"), directly held 30.6% of the equity interest and 78.3% of the voting power in MoneyHero Limited (not taking into account any Class A Ordinary Shares issuable upon exercise of Sponsor Warrants).

-As a result of Sponsor's majority voting power, which gives it the ability to control the outcome of certain matters submitted to PubCo shareholders for approval, including the appointment or removal of directors (subject to certain limitations described elsewhere in this prospectus), PubCo qualifies as a "controlled company" within the meaning of Nasdaq's corporate governance standards.
-Therefore, PubCo has the option not to comply with certain requirements to which companies that are not controlled companies are subject, including the requirement that a majority of its board of directors shall consist of independent directors and the requirement that its nominating and corporate governance committee and compensation committee shall be composed entirely of independent directors.
-PubCo currently does not intend to take advantage of these exemptions but intends to follow its home country's corporate governance practices as long as it remains a foreign private issuer.
+As a result of Sponsor's majority voting power, which gives it the ability to control the outcome of certain matters submitted to our shareholders for approval, including the appointment or removal of directors (subject to certain limitations described elsewhere in this annual report), we qualify as a "controlled company" within the meaning of Nasdaq's corporate governance standards.
+Therefore, we have the option not to comply with certain requirements to which companies that are not controlled companies are subject, including the requirement that a majority of its board of directors shall consist of independent directors and the requirement that its nominating and corporate governance committee and compensation committee shall be composed entirely of independent directors.
+We currently do not intend to take advantage of these exemptions but intend to follow our home country's corporate governance practices as long as we remain a foreign private issuer.
 However, we cannot guarantee that this may not change going forward.
 In the event that we elect to rely on the exemptions, our shareholders will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.

-Certain shareholders of PubCo will have substantial influence over PubCo, and their interests may not be aligned with the interests of PubCo's other shareholders.
+Certain of our shareholders may have substantial influence over us, and their interests may not be aligned with the interests of our other shareholders.

-As of March 31, 2024 and after taking into account additional PubCo Class A Ordinary Shares that may be acquired by the relevant shareholder within 60 days following the same date, (i) Sponsor beneficially owned 41.0% of the equity interest and 82.8% of the voting power, which enable it to control the outcome of certain matters submitted to our shareholders for approval, including the appointment or removal of directors (subject to certain limitations described elsewhere in this prospectus); (ii) EIHL, an affiliate of Sponsor, beneficially owned 26.3% of the equity interest and 7.3% of the voting power; (iii) PMIL, a wholly-owned subsidiary of PCCW Limited, a Hong Kong Stock Exchange-listed company where Mr. Li is the Chairman and an Executive Director, beneficially own an 15.3% of the equity interest and 4.1% of the voting power.
+As of March 31, 2024 and after taking into account additional Class A Ordinary Shares that may be acquired by the relevant shareholder within 60 days following the same date, (i) Sponsor beneficially owned 41.0% of the equity interest and 82.8% of the voting power, which enable it to control the outcome of certain matters submitted to our shareholders for approval, including the appointment or removal of directors (subject to certain limitations described elsewhere in this annual report); (ii) EIHL, an affiliate of Sponsor, beneficially owned 26.3% of the equity interest and 7.3% of the voting power; (iii) PMIL, a wholly-owned subsidiary of PCCW Limited, a Hong Kong Stock Exchange-listed company where Mr. Li is the Chairman and an Executive Director, beneficially owned 15.3% of the equity interest and 4.1% of the voting power.
 In addition, Mr. Li, by virtue of his indirect ownership of E Capital, may be deemed to beneficially own an additional 2.4% of the equity interest and 0.6% of the voting power through E Capital.

-These shareholders may have interests different than yours, and they may want us to pursue strategies that deviate from the interests of other shareholders of PubCo.
+These shareholders may have interests different than yours, and they may want us to pursue strategies that deviate from the interests of our other shareholders.

-PubCo's issuance of additional share capital in connection with acquisitions, investments, financings, its equity incentive plans, the exercise of PubCo Warrants or otherwise will dilute all other shareholders and could cause the market price of PubCo's securities to decline.
+Our issuance of additional share capital in connection with acquisitions, investments, financings, equity incentive plans, the exercise of Warrants or otherwise will dilute all other shareholders and could cause the market price of our securities to decline.